eSIM-compatible phones in 2026

 Can I make my phone eSIM compatible?

 However, the best option is to check with your carrier to see if they offer eSIM and which phones are compatible.
 You might need to upgrade to a newer phone model with built-in eSIM support.
-Sometimes, a provider might be able to exchange yours for the eSIM-compatible phone version (considering fees and availability).
+Sometimes, a provider can exchange yours for the eSIM-compatible phone version (considering fees and availability).

 Why do some phones not support eSIM?